psychopy/psychopy/psychopy/demos/builder/Feature Demos/microphone/readme.md

-# Pronunciation Checker
+# Microphone

-This demo will run through some common phrases in French, your task is to pronounce them as accurately as possible.
-The Microphone component will then transcribe what you said and will show you how close you were.
+This demo shows off the recording and transcription capabilities of the microphone component.
+The first block will present some phrases to read out, then will display what the Microphone component heard.